 Website: Vora Villas, Santorini, Imerovigli, Santorini, Greece.
 Photo © Vora

 Located a few minutes from the capital of Santorini, Fira, Erosantorini is a secluded caldera-edge hotel spread on a two-acre private plot.
-There is enough space for a three-tiered infinity pool with the adjacent terrace dotted with beanbags and daybeds.
+There is enough space for a three-tiered infinity pool with an adjacent terrace dotted with beanbags and daybeds.
 The sea views from here are excellent.
 The facilities at Erosantorini include an underground cigar parlor and a wine cellar, and alfresco “movie nights” are among its attractions.

-Alternatively, book Erosantorini via:
+Alternatively, book Erosantorini via

-Agoda or see what others think on TripAdvisor.
+Mr & Mrs Smith | Agoda or see what others think on TripAdvisor.

-Website: Erosantorini, Santorini, Greece.
+Website: Erosantorini Estate, Santorini, Greece.
 Photo © Erosantorini

 Perivolas occupies a collection of 300-year-old cliff-side cave houses, lovingly restored in a traditional Santorinian style, with pure white walls curved into sensual shapes.
 The rooms are spacious and comfortable, with minimalist interiors.
 Each guest room also features either a small private patio or a terrace.
 The hotel’s magnificent setting and organic design make it the most photographed hotel on the island.